 Lots of things can feel like a threat to you.
-Any kind of change in your life, such work, worry about money or a family member, running late… the list goes on.
+Any kind of change in your life, such as work, worry about money or a family member, running late… the list goes on.

-With so many threats each day, your “treat mode” can be activated almost 24/7.
+With so many threats each day, your “threat mode” can be activated almost 24/7.

 It’s no wonder you’re exhausted!

 When anxiety strikes, fidgeting and jiggling pairs up with it.